BenoitGaston/audio-libraries-tlk/README.md

 ## Acknowledgments

-This project is heavily relying on, on the one hand Scholnicks' [itunesLibrary](https://pypi.org/project/iTunesLibrary/) (it self a port of Drew Stephen's [Mac-iTunes-Library](https://github.com/dinomite/Mac-iTunes-Library)), on the other hand on KristoforMaynard's [music-tag](https://pypi.org/project/music-tag/)
+This project is heavily relying on, on the one hand Scholnicks' [itunesLibrary](https://pypi.org/project/iTunesLibrary/) (itself a port of Drew Stephen's [Mac-iTunes-Library](https://github.com/dinomite/Mac-iTunes-Library)), on the other hand on KristoforMaynard's [music-tag](https://pypi.org/project/music-tag/)

 ## Usecases